gvwilson/thirdbit/src/fiction/santas/index.md

 At least,
-that's what Finner expected would happen in the heart-stopping second before the universe did its "see it both ways" trick again and the desert was an ocean, a beautiful blue ocean with nice soft waves instead of nasty bone-breaking solid ground.
+that's what Finner expected would happen in the heart-stopping second before the universe did the "see it both ways" trick again and the desert was an ocean, a beautiful blue ocean with nice soft waves instead of nasty bone-breaking solid ground.